-Feral horse numbers are expanding across the Australian Alps and in parts of Queensland, Northern Territory and Western Australia.
+Feral horse numbers are expanding across the Australian Alps, in Kosciuszko National Park, parts of Queensland, the Northern Territory and Western Australia.

 Australia has up to 400,000 feral horses, the world’s largest wild population.
 As big, hard-hoofed animals, they cause immense ecological damage, particularly in the fragile high country of the Australian Alps.